The Kaiju Preservation Society

 The Kaiju Preservation Society is a science fiction novel written by American author John Scalzi.
 It was first published in hardcover and ebook by Tor Books, and audiobook by Audible Studios, on March 15, 2022; British hardcover and ebook editions were released by Tor UK on March 17, 2022.
 A large print hardcover edition was issued by Thorndike Press on July 27, 2022, and a trade paperback edition by Tor Books on January 24, 2023.

-The novel was nominated for the 2022 Dragon Award for Best Science Fiction Novel.
-It won a 2023 Alex Award, the American Library Association's annual award recognizing the ten best adult books that appeal to teen readers.